jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Syllabus.md

 **Beneficial usage and suggestions:**

 - Conversational: A prompt like “Teach me how to use a for loop in bash scripting” can organize information succinctly without ads.
-  - Tip: I suggest using Gemini where you can run a “double check responses” (G button) on the bottom and follow the references
   - Warning: information is not always accurate
 - Grammar & Light editing: Using ChatGPT to decode tricky English turns-of-phase or assist with grammar
   - Tip: I suggest Grammarly.
 Even its free version is more honed at this task and integrated into other programs.
 Paid version is impressive.

 **I strongly discourage the following usage:**

-- Generative - Using ChatGPT on the homework negatively impacts learning.
-- Generative - Using ChatGPT to write your code is risky (can be wrong) and negatively impacts learning.
+- Generative - Using ChatGPT to write your code for assignments, the final project, or in general is risky (can be wrong) and negatively impacts learning.

 Unsure about what is ok and not ok?